 What we don’t: Expensive and no secure phone storage.

 We’ve found Vuori’s build quality to be top-notch, but their clothing doesn’t come cheap.
 At $118, the Miles Jogger is around $20-$30 pricier than most competitors, including our favorites from Athleta, Patagonia, and Outdoor Research above.
 The zippered rear pocket is also too small to accommodate a smartphone (only the non-zippered hand pockets work), and some women may find the Miles to be a little too baggy in the upper legs and calves.
-We personally liked the fit in our usual women’s size small, although the cuffs were a bit snug for our taste.
+We personally liked the fit in our usual size, although the cuffs were a bit snug for our taste.
 If the latter is a dealbreaker for you, Vuori does offer the Miles in an Ankle Pant version for $10 less, although the shorter cut sacrifices some coverage.
-And for an even softer option, check out their Performance Jogger, which has a plush, sweatpant-like feel but is less versatile for travel.
+For an even softer option, check out their Performance Jogger, which has a plush, sweatpant-like feel but is less versatile for travel.

 See the Vuori Miles Jogger

-See the Patagonia Skyline Traveler Pants
+See the Patagonia Organic Cotton Essential Pants

-9. Kuhl Freeflex Dash ($99)
+10. Kuhl Freeflex Dash ($99)

 KUHL Freeflex Dash travel pantsMaterial: 100% polyester

-Waist: Elastic w/ drawcord
+Waist: Elastic w/ drawcord, mid-rise

 What we like: A competitive all-rounder that nicely balances performance and style.